What are the best shows in London’s West End?

 Book London theatre events tickets from TheWestendShows.co.uk online now.
 Take advantage of our discount theatre tickets and theatre ticket special offers and exclusive upgrades.
 Click here to book tickets online now and save.

 Most of London West End theatres have Monday night performances, but some of those shows that have Sunday performances close on Mondays.
 There is no Six the Musical, Matilda, The Comedy About a Bank Robbery, The Play That Goes Wrong, The Woman in Black, Disney’s The Lion King, Thriller LIVE and Fiddler on the Roof on Mondays.

 Are London West End shows and London theatres open on Sundays?

-The London musicals and theatre shows below can be attended on Sundays in London:
+The London theatre events and musicals and theatre shows below can be attended on Sundays in London:

 Six the Musical at the Arts Theatre currently performs twice on Sundays (2:00 pm and 7:00 pm)

 Matilda the Musical in the Cambridge Theatre London has a Sunday matinee at 3:00 pm

 The Mischief Theatre Company’s two shows – The Play that Goes Wrong and The Comedy About a Bank Robbery – also play twice on Sundays (3:00 pm and 7:00 pm)